-Examples of good practice Examples of poor practice • A formal consideration of money laundering risk is written into the operating procedures governing LCs and • Failure to assess transactions for money laundering risk.
+• A formal consideration of money laundering risk is written into the operating procedures governing LCs and BCs.

+• Failure to assess transactions for money laundering risk.

-BCs. • The money laundering risk in each transaction is considered and evidence of the assessment made is kept. • Reliance on customer due diligence procedures alone to mitigate the risk of money laundering in transactions. • Detailed guidance is available for relevant staff on what constitutes a potentially suspicious transaction, including indicative lists of red flags. • Reliance on training alone to ensure that staff escalate suspicious transactions, when there are no other procedures or controls in place. • Staff processing transactions have a good knowledge of a customer's expected activity; and a sound understanding of trade based money laundering risks. • Disregarding money laundering risk when transactions present little or no credit risk. • Processing teams are encouraged to escalate suspicions for investigation as soon as possible. • Money laundering risk is disregarded when transactions involve another group entity (especially if the group entity is in a high risk jurisdiction). • Those responsible for reviewing escalated transactions have an extensive knowledge of trade-based money laundering risk. • A focus on sanctions risk at the expense of money laundering risk. • Underlying trade documentation relevant to the financial instrument is obtained and reviewed on a risk- sensitive basis. • Failure to document adequately how money laundering risk has been considered or the steps taken to determine that a transaction is legitimate. • Third party data sources are used on a risk-sensitive basis to verify the information given in the LC or BC. • Trade-based money laundering checklists are used as 'tick lists' rather than as a starting point to think about the wider risks. • Using professional judgement to consider whether the pricing of goods makes commercial sense, in particular in relation to traded commodities for which reliable and up-to-date pricing information can be • Failure to investigate potentially suspicious transactions due to time constraints or commercial pressures.
+- The money laundering risk in each transaction is considered and evidence of the assessment made is kept. - Detailed guidance is available for relevant staff on what constitutes a potentially suspicious transaction, including indicative lists of red flags. - Staff processing transactions have a good knowledge of a customer's expected activity; and a sound understanding of trade based money laundering risks. - Processing teams are encouraged to escalate suspicions for investigation as soon as possible. - Those responsible for reviewing escalated transactions have an extensive knowledge of tradebased money laundering risk. - Underlying trade documentation relevant to the financial instrument is obtained and reviewed on a risk-sensitive basis. - Third party data sources are used on a risk-sensitive basis to verify the information given in the LC or BC. - Using professional judgement to consider whether the pricing of goods makes commercial sense, in particular in relation to traded commodities for which reliable and up-to-date pricing information can be obtained. - Regular, periodic quality assurance work is conducted by